daidodo/simcity-buildit/README.md

     -t, --time       Sort by production time
     -v, --version    Output the version number
 ```

+The `§/4h` column shows the effective earnings per 4 hours (capped at the item's sale price if a single batch takes less than 4 hours): a fair proxy for "how much can I earn from this product if I check back roughly every 4 hours".
+Use `-e` to change the time window, or `-c` to ask "what if I produce N at once" (which is useful for sequential producers where stacked orders share queue time).

 ### Example: List all products and sort by earnings in 4 hours.